-I am a fan of quotes, just in case no one noticed, and I can easily put my hands on hundreds of quotes, if not thousands that speaks to this subject, and most of them talk so clearly where mistakes were not only part of the plan, but in so many cases, their success was fully dependent on them.
+I am a fan of quotes, just in case no one noticed, and I can easily put my hands on hundreds of quotes, if not thousands that speak to this subject, and most of them talk so clearly where mistakes were not only part of the plan, but in so many cases, their success was fully dependent on them.

 So many bosses do not tolerate mistakes, and the larger the mistake, the less they tolerate it, but Thomas Watson, Sr who began IBM said this: “recently, I was asked if I was going to fire an employee who made a mistake that cost the company $600,000 [consider that was a very long time ago. . . that was a serious sum then].
 No, I replied, I just spent $600,000 training him.
-Why would I want somebody to hire his experience?”
-That quote makes anything I lost of a company I was employed by miniscule in comparison.
+Why would I want somebody to hire his experience?"
+That quote makes anything I lost of a company I was employed by minuscule in comparison.
 Yet, I’ve made some blunders. . . and learned well from them, too.

 Risk IS Reward. . .